 Those who can’t afford to register as British citizens find themselves in a precarious position.
 They could be denied their right to work, rent, and access health care and social support once they become adults, and wind up paying international fees to study at British universities.
 They’re even at risk of being removed from the UK and deported if they can’t prove they have a right to live in the country (many applicants struggle to get the right documents).

-“It is probably the most unlawful, scandalous thing that the government is doing.”
 “It is probably the most unlawful, scandalous thing that the government is doing,” says Solange Valdez-Symonds, an immigration lawyer and founder of the charity the Project for the Registration of Children as British Citizens (PRCBC).
 This isn’t simply an immigration issue.
 Estimates suggest there are around 120,000 young people (pdf) living in Britain without citizenship or secured status.
 Of these, approximately 65,000 were born in Britain.